Short Term Business Loans

 While every lender will need to do their due diligence in order to make sure your business satisfies their lending criteria and you can afford to pay back the loan, businesses will generally be able to take out short term business loans from as little as a few thousand dollars all the way up to hundreds of thousands.

-To give you an example, the short term business loans in the table above typically start from around $5,000 and go up to $500,000.
+To give you an example, the short term business loans featured at the top and bottom of this page typically start from around $5,000 and go up to $500,000.

 Is there anything I should be aware of before I start my application?

-Financial documents: Lenders often require proof of your financial position, so don’t be surprised if you’re asked to provide anything from bank account statements to tax returns and even proof of your cash flow.
+• Financial documents.
+Lenders often require proof of your financial position, so you may be asked for anything from bank account statements and tax returns to proof of cash flow.

-Personal credit history: Lenders will also take the personal financial history of a business owner, or any business directors, into account during the approval process.
+• Personal credit history.
+Lenders may also take the personal financial history of business owners and directors into account

-Turnaround time: One other factor to be aware of is the time it can take to get approved for a business loan.
+• Turnaround time.
 Depending on your financial situation, you may need to access the funds quickly, so it may be worth considering lenders with quick application and approval processes.

 What could cause my loan application to be rejected?